Bruce Garcia, CEO

 Rebecca Murphy is the Chief Financial Officer at JCEO.
 She oversees the Fiscal Department which handles $7.1 million in federal, state, and local grant funding.
 Some of Rebecca’s responsibilities include overseeing reports to funding agencies, monitoring program budgets, overseeing all purchasing and payroll activity, preparing monthly financial reports for the Board of Directors, developing and maintaining systems of controls to safeguard financial assets of the organization, coordinating the independent audit and assisting with the preparation of the annual financial statements in accordance with U.S. GAAP.

 Rebecca graduated Cum Laude from the State University of New York College at Plattsburgh with a Bachelor of Science in Accounting and Business.
 Rebecca started her career in Connecticut at IBM and relocated back to the North Country in 2007 where she worked in public accounting until 2011 when she joined the JCEO.
+Rebecca is also an active member of the Plattsburgh Rotary Club.

 Crystal Narducci, Director of Human Resources